bahmutov/should-run-github-action/README.md

 # should-run-github-action ![@actions/core version](https://img.shields.io/badge/@actions/core-1.10.0-brightgreen)

-> A reusable GitHub action to determine if the user clicked a checkbox inn the PR text
+> A reusable GitHub action to determine if the user clicked a checkbox in the PR text

 ## Inputs